shiftregister-vg/daggerbrain/README.md

 Daggerlore includes materials from the Daggerheart System Reference Document 1.0, © Critical Role, LLC. under the terms of the Darrington Press Community Gaming (DPCGL) License.
 More information can be found at https://www.daggerheart.com.
 There are no previous modifications by others

-This repo includes character, campaign, encounter, homebrew, and stream overlay tools, as well as a markdown style Blog, subscriptions through Clerk billing, and more.
+This repo includes character, campaign, encounter, homebrew, stream overlay, admin, and feedback tools, as well as a markdown-style blog.

 Basic Stack:
 - PostgreSQL in production and SQLite for local development
 - Sveltekit (fullstack framework)
-- Cloudflare Workers (deploy target)
-- Cloudflare R2 (image storing)
-- Clerk (Auth and Billing)
+- Node server deployment target
+- Google OAuth through Auth.js

 ## Prerequisites
 - NPM (node 24 or later)
+- PostgreSQL 15 or later for deployed environments
-- A Clerk application for authentication
+- A Google OAuth client for authentication

 ## Install